Go, Canada! Raptors top Warriors for 1st NBA title

 Toronto went on to lead by as many as six before a 3-pointer by Draymond Green cut the deficit in half, and the Warriors rallied within 111-110 with 18.5 seconds left.

-Leonard, who was chosen the Finals MVP, heads into free agency this summer.
-He said postgame, "I'm going to enjoy this with my teammates and coaches, and I'll think about that later."

-The last five games were won by the road team, the longest streak of road victories in a single Finals, according to the ABC broadcast.
+"It allows you to have that us-against-the-world mentality where the only thing that matters is the guy next to you," VanVleet said of the Raptors' road mentality.
+"Your crowd being anxious and excited doesn't have any effect on you when you're on the road.
+It takes a different level of effort, and I think that for us going on the road it allowed us to take it up a notch more than what we usually do."

+VanVleet finished 5-for-11 on 3-point attempts and Lowry 4-for-7 as the Raptors outscored the Warriors 39-33 on threes in the game.
+The winning team outscored the loser on 3-pointers in all six games of the series.

-Siakam had 10 rebounds and Lowry 10 assists to complete double-double performances for the Raptors, who outscored the Warriors 39-33 on 3-pointers.
+Siakam had 10 rebounds and Lowry 10 assists to complete double-double performances for Toronto.
+Serge Ibaka was a fifth Raptor in double figures with 15 points.

-Andre Iguodala had 22 points and Curry 21 for the Warriors, while Draymond Green recorded a second straight triple-double with 11 points, 19 rebounds and 13 assists.
+Andre Iguodala had 22 points for the Warriors, while Draymond Green recorded a second straight triple-double with 11 points, 19 rebounds and 13 assists.

+"I think everybody thinks it's kind of the end of us, but that's not smart.
+We're not done yet," the Warriors' Green said of his team, who now have injuries to conquer in the offseason while attempting to resolve the free agent status of Durant, Thompson and DeMarcus Cousins.
+"We'll be back."

 The game formally closed Oracle Arena as an NBA home for the Warriors, who are moving to the Chase Center in San Francisco next season after playing in Oakland over a 47-year span.

-The Warriors, two-time defending champions, managed to take an 88-86 lead into the final period despite losing Thompson with 2:22 remaining in the third on a dunk attempt on which he was bumped by Danny Green.
+The Warriors managed to take an 88-86 lead into the final period despite losing Thompson with 2:22 remaining in the third on a dunk attempt on which he was bumped by Danny Green.

 Thompson had his left knee buckle upon landing, and he immediately fell to the floor in serious pain.